Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 * OK with "Nothing checked." when `--match` or `--ignore` filtered every finding away. `--no-match-severity` changes that state.
 * WARN if the core version the scan sees differs from the one installed below `--path`.
 That means the scan did not look at this installation: a wrong virtual host, a stale cache, or a CDN in between.
 * WARN on a timeout, whether the scan ran past `--scan-timeout` or past its own internal budget.
+* WARN if `wpscan` is not installed, so the missing scanner shows up as something to fix instead of being routed to the UNKNOWN pile.
+* WARN if the local vulnerability database has not been refreshed in more than a week.
+It then grades the site against what was known back then.
+* Per `--no-vuln-data-severity` (default `ok`) if the vulnerability database could not be queried at all: no API token, an unreachable database, or an exhausted request quota.
+The summary then reads "vulnerabilities not checked" rather than "no vulnerabilities found", the reason is named in the output, and `vuln_data_available=0` marks the run in the perfdata.
+Everything the scan could determine without that data still counts towards the state.
 * CRIT as described in the table above.
-* UNKNOWN if `wpscan` is not installed, if the token file cannot be read, if the scan aborted (for example because the target does not run WordPress), or if the scan produced no parsable output.
+* UNKNOWN if the token file cannot be read, if `--url` is neither given nor derivable from `wp-config.php`, if the scan aborted (for example because the target does not run WordPress), or if the scan produced no parsable output.
+A scan that failed before writing its document reports in plain text; that text is carried into the message instead of being discarded.
 * `--always-ok` suppresses all alerts and always returns OK.

 The coverage numbers ("Detected by the scan: 4 plugins") never influence the state.
 A component the scanner cannot fingerprint is a limit of black box scanning, not something the administrator can fix on the monitored site.